BahmaniAlireza/anycast-bgp-dns/README.md

 # Test scenario 3:
-Uset tcp dump on each server to see what kind of traffic comes.
+Use tcp dump on each server to see what kind of traffic comes.

     #vagrant ssh client1